openstreetmap/mod_tile/README.rst

 example configuration files are distributed with the software packages and located in the ``etc`` directory of this repository.

-A very basic example-map and data can be found in the ``example-map`` directory.
+A very basic example-map and data can be found in the ``utils/example-map`` directory.
 For a simple test copy it over to ``/var/www/example-map``.

 Copy the configuration files to their place, too: